KRagula/Programming2Portfolio/README.md

 ![alt text](https://sambow.github.io/Programming2Portfolio/GUI/RoachViewerStart.png)

-The second class, RoachSimulation visualizes the growth of a roach population over a timeframe of 10 generations.
-A timer waits
+The second part of this application simulates roach population on its own.
-1/2 of a second before either doubling the population or killing a portion of the population.
 The simulation lasts 10 seconds.
+There is a chance the roach population with be doubled or halved.

 Start: